 "It would make my life easier if I picked you up and tossed you out of here," Scott said equably.

 He could, but she didn't think he would.
 "Harry wouldn't care for that," she warned.

 "No, not you," Scott said with a sort of tired amusement, and then he began to explain.

 Ginny didn't fully understand what Scott was saying; she'd been privileged to only a fraction of whatever previous insights into the shape he had offered.
 But she knew that even Hermione was quickly lost when he explored the subject.
 It didn't help that he seemed to take so much of it for granted and spoke as if he expected them all to be familiar by matter of course.
-Still, she understood enough to know that Scott had definitely made some sort of mistake, but Harry wasn't blameless.
+She understood enough to know that Scott had definitely made some sort of mistake.
+Still, Harry wasn't blameless.